Graphmax for Text Generation: Introduction

-We extend the total variation to natural language processing tasks to explore the concurrent words (or fluency) information.
-In particular, we define a graphical total variation for the 1D sequential text data, which can quantify the local word choice variation based on a specified corpus.
-As shown in Figure \ref{fig:demoGraph}, these popular language rules and special expression preferences for word order choices in the corpus can be statistically quantified with a weighted directed word concurrent graph $G = (V, \mathbf{A}, \mathcal{C})$, where $V = \{v_i\}_{i=1}^N$ is a set of nodes, $\mathbf{A} \in \mathbb{R}^{N\times N}$ is an adjacency matrix, and $\mathcal{C}$ is the corpus from which the graph is constructed.
-In particular, suppose that a mapping $\mathcal{F}:\mathcal{C} \longrightarrow G$, it counts all the 2-gram tuples $(w_t,w_{t+1})$ of the sentences in $\mathcal{C}$ and then maps them to the directed edges of the graph $G$, where $w_i$ is a word in the dictionary $\mathcal{D}$, corresponding to the vertex $v_i$ of $G$.
-The elements $\mathbf{A}_{i,j}$ of the adjacency matrix are the weights of the directed graph, which can be calculated based on the frequency of the corresponding 2-gram tuples $(w_t,w_{t+1})$ appeared in all the sentences of the corpus.
-Based on the proposed $G = (V, \mathbf{A}, \mathcal{C})$, we can calculate the graph-shifted text signal \cite{chen2014signal} as $ \mathbf {\tilde{x}} = \mathbf{A}\mathbf{x}$.
-We then define a graph total variation for the text data as $\|\mathbf{x}-\mathbf{A}\mathbf{x}\|_2$.
+We extend the total variation to natural language processing (NLP) tasks to explore the concurrent words (or fluency) information.
+In particular, we define a graphical total variation for the 1D sequential text data, which can quantify the local word choice variation based on a scene-specific corpus.
+As shown in Figure \ref{fig:demoGraph}, the language rules and special expression preferences for word order choices in the corpus can be statistically quantified by a weighted directed word concurrent graph $G = (V, \mathbf{A}, \mathcal{C})$, where $V = \{v_i\}_{i=1}^N$ is a set of nodes (words), $\mathbf{A} \in \mathbb{R}^{N\times N}$ is a weighted adjacency matrix, and $\mathcal{C}$ is the corpus from which the graph is constructed.
+Suppose that a mapping $\mathcal{F}:\mathcal{C} \longrightarrow G$ counts all the 2-gram tuples $(w_t,w_{t+1})$ of the sentences in $\mathcal{C}$ and then maps them to the directed edges of graph $G$ as shown in Figure \ref{fig:demoGraph}, where $w_i$ is a word in the dictionary $\mathcal{D}$, corresponding to the vertex $v_i$ of $G$.
+In practice, $\mathbf{A}_{i,j}$ is calculated by the mapping $\mathcal{F}$ based on the frequency of the corresponding 2-gram tuples $(w_t,w_{t+1})$ appeared in all the sentences of the corpus $\mathcal{C}$.
+Let $\mathbf{x}$ denote a graph signal over $G = (V, \mathbf{A}, \mathcal{C})$, and then we can calculate the graph-shifted text signal as $\mathbf{A}\mathbf{x}$ \shortcite{chen2014signal}.
+We define the graph total variation (GTV) for the text data as $\|\mathbf{x}-\mathbf{A}\mathbf{x}\|_2$.
+In text generation, the graph signal $\mathbf{x}$ can be a probability distribution for the choice of the next word.